sanghyun-son/ntire-2020-deblur-mobile/README.md

     tensorflow/lite/tools/benchmark:benchmark_model
 ```

-Connect your own Android device to PC.
+After the build successes, connect your Android device to PC.
 Please make sure that you have enabled the [USB debugging mode](https://developer.android.com/studio/debug/dev-options?hl=en) and allowed file transfer from PC.
 Now you are ready to run the `.tflite` model on a real Android device.

 ```bash
 # You are in tensorflow/.